sillsdev/LfMerge/README.md

 ## Debugging

 Debugging is possible, in some form, with the C# extension in VS Code.
-Run pbuild.sh (which creates the environment used by the debugger), set your breakpoints, and run the .NET Core Launch task.
-Due to the complex nature of the software, which necessitates the use of pbuild.sh, for example, there may be custom setup required to progress far enough to reach your breakpoints, depending on where they are.
+Run build.sh (which creates the environment used by the debugger), set your breakpoints, and run the .NET Core Launch task.
+Due to the complex nature of the software, which necessitates the use of build.sh, for example, there may be custom setup required to progress far enough to reach your breakpoints, depending on where they are.
 Debugging will launch and use LfQueueManager as its entry point.

 ## Testing locally

-The image that `pbuild.sh` produces is tagged with the same image tag as the one built by the official GitHub Actions workflow, but with a `latest` tag instead of a versino number.
+The image that `build.sh` produces is tagged with the same image tag as the one built by the official GitHub Actions workflow, with an `alpha` version number calculated from the name of the branch you're running and the number of commits since the branch was created.
 This means that if you're running Language Forge locally via the Makefile in Language Forge's `docker` directory, you should be able to simply edit the `docker/lfmerge/Dockerfile` in Language Forge.
-Make sure that file specifies `lfmerge:latest` rather than `lfmerge:20..123`.
+Make sure that file specifies the tag that was just built.
 Then run `make` and the `lfmerge` container will be re-created with your local build.
-You can then do a Send/Receive via your `localhost` copy of Language Forge and check the results.
+Now run `docker logs -f lfmerge` in a console tab to watch the LfMerge logs, then do a Send/Receive via your `localhost` copy of Language Forge and check the resulting log files for any errors.

 ## Debugging unit tests in VS Code